-Nelson Goerner is one of today’s greatest classical pianists.
-He is heralded for his performances of the highest art and poetry, while at the same time possessing exhilarating and masterful conviction.
+Nelson Goerner is one of the world's greatest classical pianists.
+He is praised for his performances of the highest art and poetry, while at the same time possessing exhilarating and masterful conviction.

-Nelson Goerner has performed with many of today’s major orchestras including the London Philharmonic Orchestra, Orchestre de Paris, Los Angeles Philharmonic, Deutsche Kammerphilharmonie, Philharmonia Orchestra, and NHK Symphony Orchestra, and with several of today’s leading conductors such as Vladimir Ashkenazy, Philippe Herreweghe, Neeme Järvi, Sir Mark Elder, Paavo Järvi, Vassily Sinaisky, Jonathan Nott, Fabio Luisi and Esa-Pekka Salonen.
-His festival appearances include today’s most prestigious engagements, including Salzburg Festival, La Roque d’Anthéron, La Grange de Meslay, Edinburgh International Festival, Festival de Verbier, La Folle Journée (Nantes and Tokyo), Schleswig-Holstein, Warsaw’s ‘Chopin and his Europe’ and the BBC Proms.
+Nelson Goerner has performed with many of the major orchestras including the London Philharmonic, Orchestre de Paris, Los Angeles Philharmonic, Deutsche Kammerphilharmonie, Philharmonia, and NHK Symphony, and with leading conductors such as Vladimir Ashkenazy, Philippe Herreweghe, Neeme Järvi, Sir Mark Elder, Paavo Järvi, Jonathan Nott, Fabio Luisi and Esa-Pekka Salonen.
+He has appeared at many prestigious festivals including the Salzburg Festival, La Roque d’Anthéron, Tsinandali, Edinburgh International Festival, Festival de Verbier, Schleswig-Holstein and the BBC Proms.

 Goerner has a strong relationship with the Mozarteum Argentino in Buenos Aires and enjoys a long association with the Chopin Institute in Warsaw, where he is a member of the artistic advisory committee.
-He has released several albums of unusual repertoire on the Institute’s own record label with several Diapason d’Or distinctions.
-The latest to receive this is his 2019 release, featuring works by Godowski and Paderewski, including the latter’s monumental Variations and Fugue op.23.
+He has released several albums of unusual repertoire on the Institute’s own record label with several Diapason d’Or awards.
+Most recently, he received this prestigious award for his latest release in 2019 which features works by Godowski and Paderewski, including the latter’s monumental Variations and Fugue op.23.

 Goerner records predominantly for Alpha Classics and his discography for them includes works by Chopin, Beethoven, Brahms, Debussy, Schumann, Fauré and Franck.
-Many of Goerner’s albums have been named “reference” recordings.
 Accolades include: Gramophone Editor's choice for his Brahms, Diapason d’Or of the Year for his recording of Debussy; BBC Music Magazine’s Recording of the Month for his album of works by Schumann; Choc de Classica and Diapason d’Or for his Chopin Preludes album; plus resounding critical acclaim for his recording of Beethoven’s Hammerklavier Sonata Op 106.
 He has been awarded the "Gloria Artis" Award, the foremost cultural distinction in Poland, and has also received the Konex Platinum Prize by the Konex Foundation in Buenos Aires in 2019.

-Goerner was born in San Pedro, Argentina, in 1969.
-After studying in Argentina with Jorge Garrubba, Juan Carlos Arabian and Carmen Scalcione, he was awarded First Prize in the Franz Liszt Competition in Buenos Aires in 1986.
+Goerner was born in San Pedro, Argentina in 1969.
+After studying with Jorge Garrubba, Juan Carlos Arabian and Carmen Scalcione, he was awarded First Prize in the Franz Liszt Competition in Buenos Aires in 1986.
 This led to a scholarship to work with Maria Tipo at the Geneva Conservatoire, and in 1990 Nelson Goerner won the First Prize at the Geneva Competition.